Plan de negocio apartamentos turisticos

 Step 4.
 Company analysis

-Performing a short analysis of your company and finding your USP is much easier than you think.
-All it takes is a few simple questions to figure out how you’re different (and better) than other rental properties out there.
+Start by asking a few simple questions to figure out how you’re different (and better) than other rental properties out there.
 After all, once you are confident in your strengths, your guests will be, too!

 Here are a few examples: